Que-tenes-para-dar/qtpd-api/README.md

 A Dockerfile is provided in order to create your own image.
 Note that you will need to provide the environment variables for the docker image.

 ## Authors
-Martin Manzo & Alvaro Farina
+Martin Manzo & Alvaro Fariña